Global Opportunities for PLU Faculty

 The Curricular Development Grant is available to support prospective faculty leaders with their travel in order to explore possibilities for establishing new programs!
 Learn more about the Curricular Development Grant here.

 Become a Gateway Program Director for a program in one of the following locations: China, England, Mexico, Norway, Trinidad and Tobago, and Namibia!
 Learn more about the Gateway Program Director position here.

-Serve as a Gateway Site Director in one of the following locations: China, England, Mexico, Norway, Trinidad and Tobago, and Namibia!
+Serve as a Gateway Site Director in one of the following locations: China, England, Mexico, Trinidad and Tobago, and Namibia!
 Learn more about the site director position here.

 The Global Education Committee serves as an advisory committee for the Wang Center for Global Education.
 Learn more about the GEC here.